alx-portfolio-project-specialization/gamied-server/README.md

 # Requirements?
  - python 3.10.6
- - See requirements file for the rest
+ - See requirements.txt file for the rest

 # How to run?
  - Connect to your postgres db and create a database named gamied